Bizis-Thowl/sql_server_pipeline/README.md

 or look for an image of choice at <https://hub.docker.com/_/microsoft-mssql-server>

-## connect to database from client and configure database
+## Connect to database from client and configure database

 connect to db: